 The gender diversity of our U.S. employees is provided below for the three most recently completed calendar years.

-During calendar year 2017 we added two women directors to our public company Board of Directors, who also serve as independent directors.
-We have a focused strategy to attract women engineers and women in leadership roles in the coming year.
-The recent decline in the percentage of women employees is primarily the result of recent acquisitions.
+During calendar year 2017, we added two women directors to our public company Board of Directors, who also serve as independent directors.
+We have a focused strategy to attract women engineers and women in leadership and technical roles.
+The overall decline in the percentage of women employees is primarily the result of acquisitions.

 Race/ Ethnicity Diversity